 During the regular Fall and Spring semesters international graduate students in F-1 status must register for a minimum of nine (9) credit hours to maintain full-time status and be enrolled in a minimum six (6) credit hours of in-person, on-campus coursework at an ASU campus.
 A maximum of three (3) credit hours of online courses is permitted.
-The CEN 580 Practicum course will not count as satisfying the student's "physical presence" at ASU.
-Students will not be able to take part in internships outside the Phoenix metropolitan area.
-In some cases, students may be approved to do an internship in Tucson or other nearby locations to an ASU campus, as long as the student is able to prove they can physically attend their in-person courses on campus.
-Students may take part in an Out-Of-State internship during their last semester of study if they completed all their other coursework in prior semesters and if such an internship is approved by the ISSC.

-Required documents and forms for the internship proposal must be submitted to the respective CEN concentration Advising Office at least two weeks prior to the beginning of the semester in which the internship is planned.
+Required documents and forms for the internship proposal must be submitted to the respective CEN concentration advising office two to three weeks prior to the beginning of the semester in which the internship is planned.
 Students will not be able to request late-add registration of the CEN 584 Internship credit to their class schedule after the drop/add deadline of each semester.

-An approved proposal is required before commencing the internship.
-The request will include a statement from the employer that indicates they understand that the work is to satisfy a degree requirement.
+An approved registration request form and employer letter are required before commencing the internship.
+The employer letter will include a statement from the employer that indicates they understand that the work is to satisfy a degree requirement.
 A sample letter and other required forms are available from the respective concentration advising center and are posted on the Computer Engineering website.
 Students must receive approval from their faculty advisor and from the Graduate Program Chair before registering for CEN 584.
 In order to register for CEN 584, a student must have a CUM GPA of 3.00 or higher.
-A Plan of Study must be filed with the Office of Graduate College showing the internship course(s) before registering for CEN 584.
-All application materials for aninternship must be completed by the last day of regular registration for any semester.
-The student must take classes appearing on the Plan of Study the semester following the internship.